appixia/cartapi-plugin-prestashop/README.md

 ### Supported Prestashop Versions

-Currently the plugin has only been tested on Prestashop 1.4.x (1.4.7 and later to be exact).
+Currently the plugin has only been tested on Prestashop 1.4.x.

 Installation